RHET is the lead provider of outdoor education for pupils of all ages, through fully risk-assessed Farm Visits, in Scotland.

 These visits fit many aspects of 'Curriculum for Excellence', and are an exciting and efficient way of introducing experiential elements to such a project.

-The visits are for those aged 5+, so Primary & Secondary Schools only.
-It will typically take one and a half to two hours.
-Groups will be led by the farmer who will take them on a tour of the relevant areas of the farm.
+A farm visit is available for those aged 5+, so Primary & Secondary Schools only.
+It will typically take one and a half to two hours and groups will be led by the farmer who will take them on a tour of the relevant areas of the farm.

 Depending on the type of farm, these may include: